Detroit city guide

-Detroit Metro Airport (DTW) sits about 20 miles west of downtown and is a Delta hub.
+Detroit Metropolitan Wayne County Airport (DTW) sits about 20 miles west of downtown and is a Delta hub.
 Fly in via Delta and you’ll find yourself in one of the longest terminals in the country — so long that it needs its own tram.
 Other airlines serve the airport from points around the midwest, and service to and from Chicago in particular is plentiful and occasionally very cheap.

 Detroit is also served by Amtrak, but routes that lead to the station at 11 W. Baltimore Ave. only go as far as Chicago.
 To get to farther points in the midwest, Greyhound and Megabus operate numerous routes.

 Interstates 75, 94 and 96 converge in downtown Detroit and lead to most big cities around Michigan (use 94 to arrive from Chicago/Grand Rapids and 75 from Toledo).
 In Canada, Route 401 leads from Toronto to Windsor, and the Detroit-Windsor Tunnel connects the two cities.

 Between the many “brand-name” hotels and the casinos, there’s plenty of lodging to be found downtown, including numerous options within walking distance of Comerica Park, Ford Field and Little Caesars Arena.
 The Marriott hotel at the Renaissance Center has the distinction of being the tallest hotel in North America at 73 stories.